in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 The Visitor pattern allows you to do this.

-A good real world example of the Visitor pattern is the operation of a taxi company.
+A good real-world example of the Visitor pattern is the operation of a taxi company.

 As soon as a person calls a taxi company, and a cab is dispatched, the company accepts a visitor.
 Once the visitor, or customer enters the taxi, he is no longer in control of where he is going.
 The cab driver is now in control.

-If we look at it as object oriented code, the driver class is in control of the customer class.
+If we look at it as object-oriented code, the driver class is in control of the customer class.
 The driver class can add new operations on top of the customer/visitor.

 #### The Template Method Pattern